-Colleen McCormick.
-Director, Economic and Corporate Initiatives.
-BC Provincial Government
+Colleen McCormick the Director of Economic and Corporate Initiatives at BC Provincial Government

 Public Service often gets a bad rap for stifling innovation and being by definition too bureaucratic.
 As a self identified intrapraneur and proud Public Servant, Colleen shatters these stereotypes and is on a mission to inspire others at work to do the same.
 Colleen shares secrets on how to turn frustration into possibility and reminds us that the work that feels most difficult is often the most important.
 Her passion and purpose is contagious and does a real service for the Service 🙂